-LSC proposes to change the term that is used in the regulation from "governmental program for the poor" to "governmental program for low income individuals and families."
+LSC is changing the term that is used in the regulation from "governmental program for the poor" to "governmental program for low income individuals and families."
 This change is not intended to create any substantive change in the current definition, but merely reflect preferred nomenclature.
+LSC received no comments objecting to this change and adopts the revision as proposed.